 The performance tables issued by the Australian Prudential Regulation Authority (APRA) have had mixed reviews, with particular criticism coming from the retail fund sector.
 I believe the APRA tables are still an excellent resource for consumers (for background on the APRA tables and how you can best use the tables, refer to article Ten handy uses for the APRA 200 Performance list).

-The latest APRA tables (released in March 2012) summarise the performance of Australia’s 200 largest super funds for the 12 months ending 30 June 2011, for the 3-year period ending 30 June 2011, and for the 5-year and 7-year periods ending 30 June 2011, and for each of the previous seven years.
+The latest APRA tables (released in January 2013) summarise the performance of Australia’s 200 largest super funds for the 12 months ending 30 June 2012, for the 5-year period ending 30 June 2012, and for the 9-year period ending 30 June 2012, and for each of the previous 9 years.
 The APRA tables also include super funds paying pensions.

 The award for the worst super fund…